s1mpleTEK/epitech-folder/README.md

 So, I launched myself into the nothingness of programming, to offer you today a very practical script.

 What does this script do ?
-This script will create you a private repository on Github with "ramassage-tsl" enabled and clone your repository in the place where the script is executed (Of course for the pickup, you must first have completed Nicolas' questionnaire, which consists of providing him with your nickname GitHub).
+This script will create you a private repository on Github with "ramassage-tls" enabled and clone your repository in the place where the script is executed (Of course for the pickup, you must first have completed Nicolas' questionnaire, which consists of providing him with your nickname GitHub).

 Nevertheless, it doesn't just do that, it will create your Blih repository with the functional "ramasage-tek".